Mission 10 · Stage 1

 • C. pinMode only

-• A. Several timed steps in order in loop()
+• A. Several timed parts that play in order

 Code lab — try on your own

-Hint: Lines inside the for-loops that light segments one by one.
+Hint: These are the delay lines inside the loops that light the lights one by one.

-2. Add one extra flash — change the blink loop from n < 3 to n < 4.
+2. Add one more flash — change the flash count from n < 3 to n < 4.

 Hint: Find for (int n = 0; n < 3; n++).